Brief Breakdown of Paradiso 1:

 This spiraling dialectic between Beatrice and everything else in Paradise will be fundamental to how things “happen” in Paradiso: vision is triggered by the dynamic whereby Dante first follows Beatrice in looking upward, then looks back at her, then looks upward again, and so on.

-In Paradiso there will be many coinages.
+Here, where Dante is trying to describe the indescribable, he does not simply give up.
+Rather, his inventiveness knows no bounds.
+In Paradiso therefore there will be many coinages.
 Dante will make new language.

-And he will use Ovid.
-Here the “essemplo” (example, analogy) given by Dante to help us understand what it is to experience trasumanar is that of the fisherman Glaucus.
+And Dante will use Ovid.
+Here the “essemplo” — example, analogy — given by Dante to help us understand what it is to experience trasumanar is that of the fisherman Glaucus.
 In Ovid’s account in the Metamorphoses, Glaucus plunges into the sea upon eating the metamorphic herb that transforms him into a sea-god:

 Nel suo aspetto tal dentro mi fei, qual si fé Glauco nel gustar de l’erba che ’l fé consorto in mar de li altri dèi.
 (Par.
 1.67-69)